2013 KIA RIO SEDAN AND RIO 5-DOOR

 About Kia Motors America

 Kia Motors America is the marketing and distribution arm of Kia Motors Corporation based in Seoul, South Korea.
-KMA offers a complete line of vehicles through more than 755 dealers throughout the United States and serves as the "Official Automotive Partner of the NBA."
-In 2011, KMA recorded its best-ever annual sales total and became one of the fastest growing car companies in the U.S. Kia is poised to continue its momentum and will continue to build the brand through design innovation, quality, value, advanced safety features and new technologies.
+KMA offers a complete line of vehicles through more than 765 dealers throughout the United States and serves as the "Official Automotive Partner" of the NBA and LPGA.
+In 2012, KMA recorded its best-ever annual sales total and gained U.S. market share for the 18th consecutive year.
+Kia is poised to continue its momentum and will continue to build the brand through design innovation, quality, value, advanced safety features and new technologies.

 1 Class-leading horsepower claim for 1.6L GDI engine based on comparison of 2012 subcompacts as of February 2012.